fareen341/Angular/README.md

 <a name="nine"><h2>1.9 Data Binding</h2></a><br>
 <h3>Property Binding</h3>
 property binding and interpolation is not same.
 It is used using [] and interpolation with {{}}.
 If a variable within the component is to be linked with text box or some other DOM element, we can use Property binding.
-It uses [ ] around the property which we need to bind and a variable with which the binding is to be done is mentioned in “” on right side. e.g. isdisabled is a Boolean variable declared within component, which determines if the button is disabled or enabled.<br>
+It uses [ ] around the property which we need to bind and a variable with which the binding is to be done is mentioned in “” on right side. e.g. isdisabled is a Boolean variable declared within component, which determines if the button is disabled or enabled.<br><br>
+The attributes of html we can bind them, all html5 attributes we can use in js.
+Like we can bind src attribute and give src inside the js <br>
 Example:
 <pre>
 property binding can handle the disable button whereas interplation cannot.